 The cytoplasmic Gal-3's inhibitory role in apoptosis is well-documented, suggesting its contribution to cancer cell survival.
 Gal-3 influences tumor angiogenesis by interacting with various endothelial cell surface receptors.
 High expression levels Gal-3 in cancer cells enhance intercellular and environmental interactions, promoting metastasis.
-Gal-3's association with matrix glycoproteins like laminin, fibronectin, carcinoembryonic antigens, and lysosomal surface glycoproteins underscores its role in cell adhesion.
+Gal-3's association with matrix glycoproteins like laminin, fibronectin, CEAs, and lysosomal surface glycoproteins underscores its role in cell adhesion.
 It interacts with mucin-1 on the surface of cancerous cells within veins, aiding cancer cell survival in the circulatory system and facilitating their attachment to capillary epithelial cells.51 Simultaneously measuring Fucosyltransferase-4 and Gal-3 could serve as a non-invasive method for early-stage CRC detection.
-Given its unique structural features and multifaceted role in regulation. progression, cancer metastasis, this molecule holds potential for diagnostic and therapeutic applications.52 testosterone has been implicated in elevating the risk of various cancers, including lung, prostate, and CRC.53 Epidemiological studies conducted over the past decade have revealed that increased levels of female sex hormones. such as estrogen and progesterone, are associated with a reduced risk of developing colon cancer.
-This finding suggests that women may have a lower incidence of CRC compared to men, potentially due to the protective effects of hormonal estrogens.54 Conversely, research indicates testosterone exerts a more substantial impact on the development of colon cancer than the protective effect of estrogen.
-Moreover, the incidence of colon cancer decreases following the removal of testosterone.55 The synthesis and transcriptional activation of sex hormones in target tissues, regulated by biosynthetic metabolizing enzymes, enzymes, and steroid receptors, can be influenced by genetic and epigenetic modifications of these proteins' genes, thereby affecting the risk of sex hormonerelated cancers.56
+Given its unique structural features and multifaceted role in cancer regulation, progression, and metastasis, this molecule holds potential for diagnostic and therapeutic applications.52

-Hormones and Colorectal Cancer Risk
+Hormones and CRC